-This serum contains a 6.5% solution of retinoid blends that is supposed to “fights the signs of aging and improves the look of congested and UV damaged skin.”
+This serum contains a 6.5% solution of retinoid blends that are supposed to “fights the signs of aging and improves the look of congested and UV damaged skin.”

-It can take your skin a while to get used to retinol products, so each one that I’ve encountered have said to introduce it to your skincare routine gradually by using it every other day.
-I’ve said it a million times and I’ll say it again, it’s hard to get a real read on how a skin care product will perform with just a sample size that will last a week at best.
-I think trying skin care samples is best to find out if your skin has a negative reaction to it.
+It can take your skin a while to get used to retinol products.
+Therefore, you should introduce it to your skincare routine gradually by using it every other day.
+It’s hard to get a real read on how a skin care product will perform with just a sample size that will last a week at best, but I think trying skincare samples is best to find out if your skin has a negative reaction to it.
 Mine didn’t with this.

-I have a prescription for retinol so I don’t have an immediate need for this product, but if didn’t have that prescription, I would buy the full size and use this regularly.
+I have a prescription for retinol, so I don’t have an immediate need for this product.
+However, if I didn’t have that prescription, I would buy the full size and use this regularly.

 - Cruelty free and vegetarian

 - No sulfates, parabens, gluten, soy, phthalates, or fragrance